Value Alignment Equilibrium in Multiagent Systems: Results

 As for $\beta$'s alignment, it increases linearly with its cooperation probability when $\alpha$ follows \textit{tit-for-tat}.
 It displays a peak at low collaboration rates when $\alpha$ deploys \textit{mostly cooperates}, and a valley at high cooperation probabilities when $\alpha$ follows \textit{mostly defect}.

 Again, considering only the heterogeneous profiles that have generated these results, there are two alignment equilibria with respect to personal gain corresponding to $\beta$ not cooperating at all and $\alpha$ following either \textit{mostly defect} or \textit{tit-for-tat}.
 To achieve this conclusion, we first note that, for any cooperation probability of $\beta$, $\alpha$ always enhances her alignment by following \textit{mostly defect}.
 Then, once $\alpha$ has settled for this strategy, the best choice for $\beta$ is to always defect.
 These two observations lead to $\alpha$ following either \textit{mostly defect} or \textit{tit-for-tat} and $\beta$ never cooperating.
 Given that $\beta$ always defects, both these strategies converge to $\alpha$ always defecting as well, except maybe at the first round.
-It is worth noting that these equilibrium are actually far from the maximum possible alignment for either agent.
+It is worth noting that these equilibria are actually far from the maximum possible alignment for either agent.
 Nor do they result in a Pareto optimal alignment, since both agents could improve their alignment by having $\alpha$ follow \textit{tit-for-tat} and $\beta$ increase her probability of cooperation.

-Finally, in an exercise similar to that performed for random-action profiles, we find the alignment equilibria positions when agents prioritize different values.
-Since players in this strategy subspace are not equivalent ($\alpha$ behaves in a conscious way while $\beta$ behaves completely randomly), we must examine two possibilities: $\alpha$ prioritizes {\em personal gain} while $\beta$ prioritizes {\em equality}, and vice-versa.
+Finally, in an exercise similar to that performed for random-action profiles, we find the alignment equilibrium position when agents prioritise different values.
+Since players in this strategy profiles are not equivalent ($\alpha$ behaves in a conscious way while $\beta$ behaves completely randomly), we must examine two possibilities: $\alpha$ prioritises {\em personal gain} while $\beta$ prioritises {\em equality}, and vice-versa.